-Competency: (ix) Consultation and interprofessional/interdis ciplinary skills Elements associated with this competency from IR C-8 D Demonstrate knowledge and respect for the roles and perspectives of other professions.
+Competency: (ix) Consultation and interprofessional/interdise ciplinary skills Elements associated with this competency from IR C-8 D Demonstrate knowledge and respect for the roles and perspectives of other professions.
 Demonstrates knowledge of consultation models and practices.
 Program-defined elements associated with this competency (if applicable) • N/A Required training/experiential activities to meet each element.
-If applicable, clarify where activity description (e.g., syllabus) is located. consultation models and practices by completing Students will gain (a) knowledge and respect for the roles and perspectives of other professions, and (b) of consultation models and practices by completing the Consultation and Supervision (PSY 4402; formerly PSY 3406) course, and they will demonstrate requisite knowledge on the Consultation Exam in this course.
+If applicable, clarify where activity description (e.g., syllabus) is located. consultation models and practices by completing the roles and perspectives of other professions, and (b) of g the Consultation and Supervision (PSY 4402; formerly quisite knowledge on the Consultation Exam in this course.
 How outcomes are measured for each training/experiential activity listed above.
 List where in the self-study all associated evaluation tools are located.
-How outcomes are measured: • Performance on Consultation Exam in PSY 3406.
-Evaluation tool and self-study location: • Consultation Exam detailed within PSY 3406 Syllabus (in Section II.B.2) Minimum levels of achievement (MLAs) for each outcome measure/evaluation tool listed above.
-Grade of B- or better on the Consultation Exam in PSY 3406.
+How outcomes are measured: Performance on Consultation Exam in PSY 3406.
+Evaluation tool and self-study location: Consultation Exam detailed within PSY 3406 Syllabus (in Section II.B.2) Minimum levels of achievement (MLAs) for each outcome measure/evaluation tool listed above. • Grade of B- or better on the Consultation Exam in PSY 3406.